On a nonnegativity conjecture of Andrews: Acknowledgment

 \section{Acknowledgment}

 I would like to thank my doctoral advisor, Krishnaswami Alladi, for reading my manuscript and providing me with informed suggestions.
 Likewise, I thank George Andrews for his interest in the problem, which kept me determined to find a solution.
+Lastly, I sincerely appreciate the referee's helpful suggestions. \\